mayankolhan/mayankolhan/README.md

  :book: About Me
   <br>
-Hey , I'm Rajat Olhan a self-taught developer.I have been persisetent towards Cybersecurity as i enjoy finding loopholes/vulnerabilities and patching them up.
-I try to be thorough as it keep my code complex yet elegant.
+Hey , I'm Mayank Olhan a self-taught developer.I have been persisetent towards data science and machine learning.I try to be thorough as it keep my code complex yet elegant.

 I like learning from open-source projects , it's a sea of ideas and knowledge.

-- 🎓 Pursuing Masters in Cybersecurity and Networks from UNH,CT
 - 💼 any freelance work? do reach, [email](mailto:mayankolhan@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;